The-going/evlproject/content/core/_index.md

   element framework in EVL because it is represented by a device in the file system, applications could resort to a pure user-space implementation for roughly the same purpose, even if in a much more convoluted way.
-So the file proxy belongs to utilities.
+So the file proxy is considered a utility, not an element per se.

 - trace channel.
 We need a way to emit traces from applications through the main kernel's FTRACE mechanism for debugging purpose,